-That's because the good guys feed on harmful microbes, like nematodes and certain soil born diseases.
-The beneficial microorganisms also release nutrients into the soil when they die and decompose.
-So the more beneficial microorganisms that are in the soil, the more nutrients will be in the soil.
+Beneficial microorganisms also release nutrients into the soil when they die and decompose.
+The more beneficial microorganisms that are in the soil, the more nutrients will be in the soil.

-Organic material contains acids that can make plant roots more permeable, improving their uptake of water and nutrients, and it can dissolve minerals within the soil, leaving them available for plant roots.
+Adding organic matter improves the soil’s Cation Exchange Capacity (CEC) so it can better hold the positively charged ions of key nutrients such as calcium, magnesium, potassium.
+Organic matter contains acids that can make plant roots more permeable, improving their uptake of water and nutrients, and it can dissolve soil minerals, making them available to plant roots.2

 Organic material also fends of changes in the soil pH, an effect called buffering.
 The pH also plays an important role in nutrient availability and uptake.